He who goes about as a tale-bearer reveals secrets, therefore do not keep company with one who opens wide his lips. Proverbs 20:19

 4 I have not sat with deceitful men,

 6 I will wash my hands in innocence,

 so I will go about your altar, Lord,

-7 that I may make the voice of thanksgiving heard
+7 that I may raise my voice in thanksgiving

-8 Lord, I love the dwelling of your house,
+8 Lord, I love the habitation of your house,

 the place where your glory dwells.

 9 Do not gather my soul with sinners,